Active Learning, Transformation Level

 Extensive and unconventional use of tools

 Students.
-Students have options on how and why to use different technology tools, and often extend the use of tools in unconventional ways.
-Students are focused on what they are able to do with the technology.
-The technology tools become an invisible part of the learning.
+Students have options on how and why to use different technology tools for higher-order thinking tasks.
+They often use tools in unconventional ways and the technology itself becomes an invisible part of the learning.

 Setting.
 The arrangement of the setting is flexible and varied, allowing different kinds of self-directed learning activities supported by various technologies, including robust access to online resources for all students simultaneously.